WlodekM/textmode-term-sp/README.md

 - [ ] chmod with flags (e. +x -x)
 - [ ] cp command (with -r)
+- [x] move commands to their own files
+- [ ] possibly use some snowpack plugin magic to either bundle the commands into 1 file or save an index of all commands

+# IN PROGRESS
 - [ ] actually check permissions before doing something with the fs
+- [x] use less
-- [ ] move commands to their own files
+- [ ] make nyash into a program
-- [ ] possibly use some snowpack plugin magic to either bundle the commands into 1 file or save an index of all commands